palantirnet/federated-search-demo/README.md

 Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).

+### Clear the search index

+If you rebuild the Drupal sites you might end up with orphaned content in Solr.
+To clear:
+`phing solr-clear`

 ## Deployment

 This project is for demo purposes only and is not to be deployed.